 Medical and Prescription Benefits

-Optional Dental and Vision Benefits
+Optional Dental Benefits

+We offer optional dental insurance through Cigna Dental HMO.
+There are no changes to the dental plan design, and it will be the responsibility of the medical student to pay the full cost of the annual premium.
 Cigna Dental Care HMO covers up to four diagnostic or preventive oral evaluations each year with an in-network dentist, as well as specialty dental care with a referral to network-specialty periodontists or oral surgeons.

 Long-Term Disability Insurance